diodechain/website/collab_g3.md

   -

-  - title: Secure Upload Sites
-    content: |
-      Sometimes you need to share, or collect, information with people who don't have Diode Collab installed - via a share link accessible from any web browser.
-This is a great way to exchange information securely with customers, partners, and vendors when operating in a regulated industry.
-Creating a secure upload site can be done with a single click on any file or folder you'd like to make available.
   - title: Protected Identities
     content: |
       Diode Collab doesn’t require any personally identifiable information from you or your team to sign up and get going - all a Diode account requires is a pseudo anonymous username.
 Whether your team members use a single device or multiple linked devices, they can all be managed via self-custody credentials that are never stored on a server.